 Experts say that, by the end of third grade, most students have developed the reading habits they will have for the rest of their lives.
 Wouldn’t it be great to get students excited about reading—before they finish third grade?

-In this 2016-2017 school year, M.C.
+Through the Muffin Project, M.C.
 Tillson is giving a copy of Sam and Becky’s first lighthouse adventure, The Clue at Copper Harbor, to all the third graders she visits.
 Reading a book and then meeting the author who wrote it can make a big impression on a person—especially on a young reader.